The Hidden Costs of Outdated IT Systems

-Technology plays an indispensable role in modern businesses, with the potential to drastically improving a company’s efficiency, security and communication from year to year.
+Technology plays an indispensable role in modern businesses, with the potential to drastically improve a company’s efficiency, security and communication from year to year.
 Yet, many businesses continue to operate with outdated IT systems, taking the approach that upgrading is unnecessary or will cost more than it could save.
-However, many don’t realise, outdated technology can impact come with a multitude of hidden costs that could be draining resources, impacting productivity and putting the business at risk, potentially costing your business far more than the upfront cost of an efficient tech upgrade, every year.
+However, many don’t realise, outdated technology can come with a multitude of hidden costs that could be draining resources, impacting productivity and putting the business at risk, potentially costing your business far more than the upfront cost of an efficient tech upgrade, every year.

 Technology’s Impact on Productivity

-Slow computers are something we’ve all had to deal with, and can make even the simplest or most enjoyable tasks a frustrating chore; Outdated software and unreliable networks can be endlessly frustrating and make the operations of a business unbearably slow.
+Slow computers are something we’ve all had to deal with, and can make even the simplest or most enjoyable tasks a frustrating chore; outdated software and unreliable networks can be endlessly frustrating and make the operations of a business unbearably slow.
 Employees waiting for systems to load, dealing with frequent crashes or struggling with compatibility issues all lead to lost productivity and, of course, a loss of earnings.

 As an example, if a member of your team loses just 15 minutes a day due to a slow computer system, that will add up to over 65 hours per year, per employee, the equivalent of over a week and a half of lost work!
 Multiply that across your workforce, and the financial impact becomes staggering.
 And then on top of this, if your Wi-Fi is also unreliable, that 15 minutes a day could multiply by staggering amounts.
-Whilst newer computers and an improved Wi-Fi infrastructure wont be perfect, it’s impact on slashing the amount of time your team are waiting on outdated tech to load and run tasks could be staggering.
+Whilst newer computers and an improved Wi-Fi infrastructure won’t be perfect, its impact on slashing the amount of time your team are waiting on outdated tech to load and run tasks could be staggering.

 The Hidden Costs of Long Term Maintenance & Repair

 Businesses with outdated tech often find themselves in a cycle of fixing rather than improving, constantly spending on quick patches rather than investing in long-term solutions.
-Outdated IT systems are always going to require far more time and money on the inevitable maintenance and repair it needs, which my not feel like much at the time, compared to the upfront cost of ne systems, however, could lead to much higher costs over just a few years.
+Outdated IT systems are always going to require far more time and money on the inevitable maintenance and repair it needs, which may not feel like much at the time, compared to the upfront cost of new systems, however, could lead to much higher costs over just a few years.

 The Increased Risk to Cybersecurity

 Older systems will inevitably be more vulnerable to cyberattacks as they will likely lack the latest security innovations.
-We know that most cybercriminals specifically target small and medium sized businesses, precisely because of their outdated software, which has vulnerabilities that are already well known to them, increasing the risk of malware infections, ransomware attacks and data breaches on your company.
+We know that most cybercriminals specifically target small and medium-sized businesses, precisely because of their outdated software, which has vulnerabilities that are already well known to them, increasing the risk of malware infections, ransomware attacks and data breaches on your company.

 The financial consequences of a security breach can be devastating:

-• Fines & Legal Costs: If sensitive customer data is compromised, your business could face GDPR fines and legal consequences.
+Fines & Legal Costs: If sensitive customer data is compromised, your business could face GDPR fines and legal consequences.

-• Downtime & Recovery Costs: Recovering from an attack takes time and money, especially if you don’t have proper backups in place.
+Downtime & Recovery Costs: Recovering from an attack takes time and money, especially if you don’t have proper backups in place.

 Poor Customer Experience

-With advancements in the speed of operating systems and the publics reduced attention span, your customers now, more than ever, will expect a fast, efficient service.
+With advancements in the speed of operating systems and the public’s reduced attention span, your customers now, more than ever, will expect a fast, efficient service.
 With a precedent for fast service set by big business, if you rely on slow operating systems, outdated software or unreliable communication tools, your customers will notice and get impatient.
 Long response times, errors in processing orders or outdated contact methods (such as a slow phone system instead of a modern VoIP system) can frustrate customers and push them towards your competitors.

 For an example of this, a retail business, for instance, using slow point-of-sale systems may as a result be creating longer checkout times, leading to frustrated customers and abandoned sales.
 In contrast, a company with a modern IT infrastructure can process transactions quickly and provide a more seamless customer experience.